Maximizing Your Florida Veteran Benefits & 100 Disabled Veteran Benefits: A Comprehensive Guide

 Business License Fee Waivers for Veterans and Their Spouses

-The Department of Business and Professional Regulation allows qualifying military members and spouses to apply for business licenses without an initial licensing fee, application fee, and unlicensed activity fee.
-This waiver may not apply for subsequent applications, and the number of licenses available under this program may be limited.
+The Department of Business and Professional Regulation allows qualifying military members and spouses to apply for business licenses without an initial licensing fee, application fee, or unlicensed activity fee.
+This waiver may not apply to subsequent applications, and the number of licenses available under this program may be limited.
 There is also a time limit to apply–you must submit your application no later than 60 months after discharge.

 Health License Fee Waivers for Veterans and Their Spouses